CloudLabs-MOC/AI-102-AIEngineer/Instructions/06-translate-text.md

 1. In the **Main** function, note that code to load the Azure AI Translator key and region from the configuration file has already been provided.
 The endpoint for the  service is also specified in your code.

-1. In your terminal enter the following commands to point the terminal to the appropriate folder and do a test run:
+1. In your terminal, enter the following commands to point the terminal to the appropriate folder and do a test run:

     **C#**